 Six and a half years later, thanks to the wonders of the internet, the generosity of the families of the crewmates and the dedication of a small group of 75(NZ) Sqdn enthusiasts, we have assembled an amazingly detailed account of the JN-Dog boys’ story.
 There has been a lot of pride and satisfaction in re-discovering their accomplishments and, incredibly, we are still discovering new information to add to the story.

 They were from a unique generation, and we can only imagine what they went through.
 This is for them, and for their families, so that we will remember them.

 Nephew and sons of Flight Sergeant Gerry Newey, RNZAF, NZ425285, Wireless Operator/Air Gunner, HK601 JN-D, C Flight, 75(NZ) Squadron RAF

-You can pick up the main story from when the boys first came together at No.12 Operational Training Unit, Chipping Warden.
+Pick up the main story from when the boys first came together in England, at No.12 Operational Training Unit, Chipping Warden.

 – More about how the story came together here.

 If you would like to get in touch with someone in the JN-Dog ‘family’ or if you have a contribution to add to the story, you can contact us here.

 You can also sign up to receive an email notification any time a new post is added to this website.